-You have three other options as well for paying international contractors:
+You have three other options as well to pay international contractors:

 As with any vendor or service provider, you can just pay your contractor directly.
-For international contractors, you would have to set up a payment method across borders that was cost efficient and secure.
+For international contractors, you would have to set up a payment method across borders that were cost-efficient and secure.

 It is important that the contractor invoice your business, and that there are clear payment and performance terms agreed to ahead of time.
-The currency of payment also needs to established.
+The currency of payment also needs to establish.

 There are also third-party escrow services that can provide a level of payment security through web-based platforms.
-This option can work well internationally, but there are fees associated with each payment to facilitate the contractor relationship with your business.
-An escrow service can help to keep a ‘buffer zone’ between your business and the contractor, and avoid any tax, benefits or insurance claims.
+This option can work well internationally.
+However, there are fees associated with each payment to facilitate the contractor’s relationship with your business.
+An escrow service can help to keep a ‘buffer zone’ between your business and the contractor.
+This helps to avoid any tax, benefits or insurance claims.

-If you are considering using a contractor long term, it is possible to bring them on as a regular employee.
+If you are considering using a contractor long-term, it is possible to bring them on as regular employees.
 Accomplishing this internationally does require the use of a local employer of record or other registered business in the contractor’s home country.
-In this way, you avoid the risks of hiring international contractors, but there is an added expense and obligation to comply with local employment, labor and tax laws.
+In this way, you avoid the risks of hiring international contractors, but there is an added expense and obligation to comply with local employment, labour and tax laws.

 Why Does It Matter How You Pay Them?